lrkrol/Noctifer-Music/docs/README.md

 The [**live demo**](https://music.lrk.tools/demo) has a selection of common file formats available to give them a try.

 ### Metadata
-Relevant metadata is rad using James Heinrich's [getID3](https://github.com/JamesHeinrich/getID3).
+Relevant metadata is read using James Heinrich's [getID3](https://github.com/JamesHeinrich/getID3).
 For most file formats, this includes artist, track title, album title, year, and album art.

 ### Custom playlist

-Folder-based browsing is the default, but a selection of songs can be added to a custom playlist.
+Folder-based browsing is the default, but a custom selection of songs can be added to a playlist.
+The order of songs in the playlist can also be changed on the fly.

 ![Playlist view](./playlist.jpg)

 ### Shuffle

-Shuffle mode can be toggled and will apply immediately to your current active song list, be it the current song's directory or your custom playlist.
+Shuffle mode can be toggled and will apply immediately to your current active song list, be it the current song's directory (if you selected a song to start playing from a directory) or your custom playlist (if you selected a song to start playing from the playlist).

 ### Uninterrupted playback while browsing or playlist editing